karenpayneoregon/datagridview-header-transformation/readme.md

 As coded, one table is used, the same can work with joined tables as per [caveats](https://social.technet.microsoft.com/wiki/contents/articles/52160.datagridview-setup-header-text-using-sql-server.aspx#Caveats) in the TechNet article.

+**08/2023**

+- Renamed class project from DataGridViewLibrary to SqlServerLibrary.
+- Move to .NET Core 7

 # Connection string

 Are done using my NuGet package [ConfigurationLibrary](https://www.nuget.org/packages/ConfigurationLibrary/1.0.1?_src=template) which reads `appsettings.json`.
 Although this code uses a data provider the package also works with Entity Framework Core

+The alternate involves many packages for **Microsoft.Extensions.Configuration** while the above is easier.